danishsheikh1122/issueTrackerFulltackApp/README.md

 - reactsimpleMDE editor which is present in edit and new issues files is maked client side using this const IssueForm=dynamic(()=>import('@/app/issues/components/IssueForm'),{ssr:false ,loading:()=><Loadingcmp></Loadingcmp>})
 - added seperate loading.tsx in new and edit issue folder and rendered using abovee loading:()=> loading.tsx->cmp

+# Deleted above both loading files
+- added one loading.tsx in _components folder to make it reusable and reuse it in edit and new issues page.tsx